KETO LAZY CHICKEN CAESAR

 WHAT IS THE NUTRITIONAL VALUE AND HEALTH BENEFITS OF MCT OIL?

-This Keto Lazy Chicken Caesar uses MCT oil.
+This Keto Chicken Caesar uses MCT oil.
 MCT oil supports weight loss by raising your metabolism.
 This supplement is also beneficial for mental health, for creating immediate and more energy, for improving digestion, balancing hormones, improving mood, and, most importantly, in this time of COVID-19, fighting infections and viruses.

 How much do you know about MCT oil?
 MCT is short-form for the term ‘medium-chain triglycerides.’
 The word “medium” refers to the length of the chain of the fatty acid.
 The term ‘triglyceride’ is the technical word for fat.
 Triglycerides have two primary purposes.
 They either burn fat for energy or store it in the body as fat.